w3c/wot-security/wot-security-metadata.md

     }

 As shown, in each form under interactions there would have to be a `"security" : "bearer-token-config"` entry.
+As bearer tokens need to be protected from interception they should only be used in combination with secure transport.

 ### Proxies
 Here is a second example using a proxy configuration: